chrisparnin/articles/posts/twilio-api-diary.md

 #### API Usage data

 API usage data is used internally to refactor API design and understand their users.
 For example, one feature was found to be overly exploited by developers and as a result took too much bandwidth.
-Developers where using the API to request information about their own data usage (kinda meta).
+Developers were using the API to request information about their own data usage (kinda meta).
 This was changed to so that they instead [register a callback](http://www.twilio.com/docs/api/rest/usage-triggers) to know when they are approaching a limit.

 #### Community building